 - This article also covers Amtrak Connecting services.

-- Staffed station (coming soon)
+- Staffed station (coming at some point)

 - Amtrak Flag Stops